sandrolubis/DMD-HDMD-Annular-Modes/README.md

-# DMD_HDMD_Annular_Modes
+# DMD & HDMD of the Annular Modes
-This repository contains scripts/codes to calculate DMD and HDMD of the Annular Modes based on Matlab and NCL
+This repository contains scripts/codes to calculate Dynamic mode decomposition (DMD) and Hankel Dynamic Mode Decomposition (HDMD) of the Annular Modes based on Matlab and NCL

 1. dmd_u_erainterim.m includes the codes to calculate dynamic mode decomposition of the zonal mean zonal wind anomalies (p, lat) from ERA-Interim.